Eyad3skr/reflexion-core/README.md

-# Reflexion Engine (Rust) — Architecture, Phases & Project Plan
+# Reflexion Engine (Rust) - Architecture, Phases & Project Plan

+### *Core Structural Conformance Engine for SpecScript (Architecture-as-Code)*

-This document describes the **Rust Reflexion Engine** that will become the core structural conformance checker under **SpecScript** (Architecture-as-Code).
+This document describes the **Rust Reflexion Engine**, the backend structural conformance checker that powers **SpecScript**, the Architecture-as-Code language.

-The engine is heavily inspired by Prof. Koschke's original Reflexion Model but modernized, made incremental, and designed for full integration with SpecScript.
+The engine is inspired by Prof. Rainer Koschke's *Incremental Reflexion Analysis* but modernized and designed for full automation, Contract-based architecture checking, IDE/CI integration, and SpecScript compilation support.

 ---